aus-hawk/estragon/README.md

 will not be deployed.
 The value supports environment variables and `~` to `$HOME` expansion.
 Any files that are specified by the rules will ignore the `root` and `dot-prefix` settings.
 See the [environment string section](#environment-string) on how to format the environment key.
+The keys of the map can be templated with the environment string submatches.

 For example: